SPDLDaemon/spdl-docs-master/docs/content/Tools/Onshape/index.md

 As an example, we'll go through the process of getting the basic shape of my ME218 project, [Big Game Hunting](https://biggamehunting218.weebly.com/mechanical.html), drawn up in Onshape and then exported to cut on a laser.

 ### CAD the Base Geometry
-We'll start by creating the solid model of the parts we want, before setting up to cur them on a laser.
+We'll start by creating the solid model of the parts we want, before setting up to cut them on a laser.

 #### So What is a Part Studio Anyway?
-If you totally skipped all the tutorials above (be honest, you did, didn't you?), here's the quick summary of what a "Part Studio" is.
+If you totally skipped all the tutorials above[^skip], here's the quick summary of what a "Part Studio" is.

+[^skip]: Be honest, you did, didn't you?

 Where most CAD programs have a single part being modeled in a single file, and use assemblies for the physical interfacing of parts and motion studies, this often means that multiple parts that are inherently related in geometry must be modeled separately, or with in-context assembly features, which can reduce robustness of the modeling.